 The Penguin reflects another tragic approach to queerness: a desperate bid for parental approval.
-His sad quest to be loved and his fury at those who rejected him are ultimately his undoing.
+His sad quest to be loved and his fury at those who have rejected him are eventually his undoing.
 On the other hand, Catwoman successfully realizes that it’s ultimately Max Schreck’s capitalist exploitation that must be destroyed, and Bruce Wayne’s web of lies that must be resisted.

 So this holiday season, cozy up with a loved one and enjoy Batman Returns.
 Reject the closet, embrace your sexuality and, above all, destroy capitalism.
 Happy Holidays to all!